grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### org_mapping

-List of comma- or space-separated Organization:OrgId mappings.
+List of comma- or space-separated Organization:OrgId:Role mappings.
 Organization can be `*` meaning "All users".

-### org_role_mapping

-List of comma- or space-separated Organization:Role mappings.
-"Role" can have the following values: `Viewer`, `Editor` or `Admin`.
-Organization can be `*` meaning "All users".
+Role is optional and can have the following values: `Viewer`, `Editor` or `Admin`.

 ### role_values_editor